qiime2/q2-fragment-insertion/README.md

 Once QIIME2 is [installed](https://docs.qiime2.org/2018.2/install/), and you activated your QIIME2 environment, it should be possible to install `q2-fragment-insertion` with:

-    conda install -c https://conda.anaconda.org/biocore q2-fragment-insertion
-    qiime dev refresh-cache

-**Troubleshoot 'PackagesNotFoundError':**
-Your conda installation might fail with a 'PackagesNotFoundError' message.
-This is most likely due to missing channels.
-Try to re-run the above command with explicit addition of four more channels:

     conda install -c anaconda -c defaults -c conda-forge -c bioconda -c https://conda.anaconda.org/biocore q2-fragment-insertion qiime dev refresh-cache